Cognizant-Digital-Engineering-R2/CXOptimize/INSTALLATION.md

 2. Navigate to /caddy and update caddyfile
 3. Just Update MACHINEIP & PORT for each component
 4. Navigate to /caddy in command prompt
-5. Run caddy.exe (This will start Caddy Web Server Proxy from which all the components can be accessed and this ties all components together)
+5. Run caddy.exe or ./caddy Caddyfile (This will start Caddy Web Server Proxy from which all the components can be accessed and this ties all components together)
 6. Test if UI is up by http://caddyurl:caddyport/cxoptimize/login (admin/password)

 ### Step 6 - Install Optional Components (freegeoip & Grafana):